Skip to main content

 Colorization is historically accurate

 AI infers colors from patterns — it does not know what color your grandmother's dress actually was.
 Treat colorization as a plausible suggestion, not a historical fact.
+Occasionally the AI produces muted or unnatural tones; if the result looks off, try running colorization again for a different interpretation.

 One click fixes everything